Who are the men that pick for scraps amongst the ruins of the end of history?

 I was watching that thinking, I'm so much like the Japanese.

-Like, you've got to respect the Japanese, right?
+You've got to respect the Japanese, right?

-The cleanliness, the neatness, the nice architecture, it's all great stuff.
+The cleanliness, the neatness, the nice architecture.

-One of the things as well, I love, is that the rules, you'd expect them because of you hear about the cleanliness and all these sorts of things, you expect them to be just really austere, right?
+One of the things as well I love is that the rules, you'd expect them, because you hear about the cleanliness and all of these sorts of things, you expect them to be just really austere, right?

 And just really serious about following, almost like German in their psychology.

-But they're really arbitrary about which rules, right?
+But they're really arbitrary about which rules.

 Absolute madmen.

-That's something I'll have to look into.
+That was something I'll have to look at.

 Well, it definitely wasn't fiction back in the 1400s.